 Waiting for chemotherapy

-- use a laptop, tablet or other electronic device – check with the nurses whether this is okay and if power points are available.
+- use a laptop, smartphone, tablet or ereader – check whether it is okay to use devices and if power points are available

 View the Cancer Council NSW editorial policy.